vuejs/docs/src/api/sfc-script-setup.md

 - As of now, the type declaration argument must be one of the following to ensure correct static analysis:

   - A type literal
-  - A reference to a an interface or a type literal in the same file
+  - A reference to an interface or a type literal in the same file

   Currently complex types and type imports from other files are not supported.
 It is theoretically possible to support type imports in the future.